The following article is excerpted from the TheApple, a website devoted to the teaching profession.

 Roughly 115,000 New Jobs

 Some states are instituting programs to improve early childhood education, such as offering universal preschool.
-These programs, along with projected higher enrollment growth for preschool age children, will create many new jobs for preschool teachers, which are expected to grow much faster than the average for all occupations.
+These programs, along with projected higher enrollment growth for preschool age children, may create many new jobs for preschool teachers, which are expected to grow much faster than the average for all occupations.

 Requirements for public preschool teachers are generally more stringent than those for private preschool teachers.
 Some states require a bachelor's degree in early childhood education, while others require an associate's degree, and still others require certification by a nationally recognized authority.
 The Child Development Associate (CDA) credential, the most common type of certification, requires a mix of classroom training and experience working with children, along with an independent assessment of the teacher's competence.